5 Steps to SEO Project Management Bliss

 - FAQ: How can I create a repeatable process for managing SEO projects?

 First, make sure that you are clear on your service offerings and approach, and how you are going to carry out the work.
 That way, you aren’t reinventing the wheel every time you sign a new client or start a new SEO project.

 Pro tip: There will always be some tasks within the scope of an SEO project that are repeatable.
-Anything that you use again and again, create a template for and/or automate to save time.
+For anything that you use again and again, create a template for and/or automate it to save time.